 If you are blind (severely sight impaired) and can provide the appropriate evidence, you are eligible to apply for a 50% concession.
 Your licence will also cover anyone who lives with you.
 If you are partially sighted (sight impaired) you are not eligible.

-Please provide us with a photocopy of ONE of these documents, to confirm that you’re certified as either blind or severely sight impaired:
+Please provide us with a copy of ONE of these documents, to confirm that you’re certified as blind (severely sight impaired):

 You won’t need to provide this information again when you renew your TV Licence.

-Please fill in the online refund form and we'll refund you the difference.
+Please request a refund and we'll refund you the difference.

 Please note that we can only offer refunds for TV Licences bought after 1 April 2000, when the blind concession was introduced.
 You’ll need proof that you were certified as blind (severely sight impaired) when you bought the licence.

 Ask for your licence or any correspondence in Braille, large print or audio.